 Information is “non-public” if it is not generally known or available to the public.
 Information may still be non-public even though it is widely known within ADP.

 Release of information to the media does not immediately mean the information has become publicly available.
 Information is considered to be available to the public only when it has been released broadly to the marketplace (such as by a press release or an SEC filing) and the investing public has had time to absorb and evaluate it.
-Ordinarily, information about ADP should not be considered public until at least two full trading days have passed following its formal release to the market.
-For example, if ADP announces earnings before trading begins on a Tuesday, the first time you can buy or sell ADP securities is the opening of the market on Thursday (assuming you are not aware of other material non-public information at that time).
-If, however, ADP announces earnings after trading begins that Tuesday, the first time you can buy or sell ADP securities is the opening of the market on the Friday.
+Ordinarily, information about ADP should not be considered public until at least one full trading day has passed following its formal release to the market.
+For example, if ADP announces earnings before trading begins on a Tuesday, the first time you can buy or sell ADP securities is the opening of the market on Wednesday (assuming you are not aware of other material non-public information at that time).
+If, however, ADP announces earnings after trading begins that Tuesday, the first time you can buy or sell ADP securities is the opening of the market on the Thursday.

 Back to top

 Requirements Applicable to Everyone